ayangzy/simple-subscription-platform/README.md

 ### Downloading the Project

-This framework requires PHP 8.0 and mysql database
+This project requires PHP 7.* and uses Laravel 8
 .
 You can simply clone  ``simple-subscription-platform`` like below on your git bash